-SOP D Data Entry and Verification
+SOP E Data Entry and Verification

 Mobile applications are the preferred mechanism for data entry.
 Data should be entered into the protocol-specific application as they are being collected, whenever possible, to minimize data transcription and improve data quality.
+For detailed instructions on protocol specific data entry into mobile devices, see the NEON Internal Sampling Support Library (SSL).
 Mobile devices should be synced at the end of each field day, where possible; alternatively, devices should be synced immediately upon return to the Domain Support Facility.

 However, given the potential for mobile devices to fail under field conditions, it is imperative that paper datasheets are always available to record data.
 Paper datasheets should be carried along with the mobile devices to sampling locations at all times.
-As a best practice, field data collected on paper datasheets should be digitally transcribed within 7 days of collection or the end of a sampling bout (where applicable).
+As a best practice, field data collected on paper datasheets should be digitally transcribed within 7 days of collection or the end of a sampling bout

+(where applicable).
 However, given logistical constraints, the maximum timeline for entering data is within 14 days of collection or the end of a sampling bout (where applicable).
 See RD[04] for complete instructions regarding manual data transcription.

 Protocol-specific instructions and the associated data ingest workbook for entering data can be found on the NEON intranet in the FSU-FOPs folder.
-Prior to entering data please be sure to check the codes of each species to be sure that that appropriate NRCS code is attributed to the species detected.
-Due to the volume of plant species in US reflected in the USDA PLANTS database, the codes are often a bit more cryptic than four letters corresponding to genus and species.
-If the data is collected on a paper datasheet, it is preferable that the person who collected the data also enters the data or is at least familiar with flora at the site to reduce the possibility of errors in the data entry process.
-If the wrong code was used on the paper datasheet, the correct NRCS code must be annotated on the sheet.
+Prior to entering data please be sure to check the codes of each species to be sure that that appropriate NEON taxonID is attributed to the species detected.
+Due to the volume of plant species in the US reflected in the USDA PLANTS database and adopted for the NEON taxonomic table, the codes are often a bit more cryptic than four letters corresponding to genus and species.
+If the data is collected on a paper datasheet, it is preferable that the person who collected the data also enters the data or is at least familiar with the flora at the site to reduce the possibility of errors in the data entry process.
+If the wrong code was used on the paper datasheet, the correct NEON taxonID must be annotated on the sheet.